dgruninger97/Project/docs/notebook.md

 ## Step 4: Choose One or More Design Concepts That Satisfy the Selected Drivers

 Because this is our first iteration of the ADD process, our goal will be to establish an initial overall system structure.
-To do so, we will be considering a couple reference architectures and deployements to satisfy our drivers.
+To do so, we will be considering our first reference architectures and a module view to satisfy our drivers.

 ### Design Decision: Logically structure our user based system using the Mobile Application Architecture